IbrahimFakhir/Little-Lemon-Restaurant/README.md

 ## Setup
 - Use "npm install" for quick setup
 - Use "npm run" to run the App
-## Packages (additionally to CRA)
+## Additional Packages
-- npm install react-router-dom@6
+- react-router-dom@6
-- npm install @fortawesome/react-fontawesome
+- @fortawesome/react-fontawesome
-- npm install @fortawesome/free-solid-svg-icons
+- @fortawesome/free-solid-svg-icons
-- npm install @fortawesome/free-brands-svg-icons
+- @fortawesome/free-brands-svg-icons